jaimedantas/iso8583-decoder/README.md

 ```shell
 https://9dhajsauof.execute-api.ca-central-1.amazonaws.com
 ```
-For the accesing the WEB interface, you can go to:
+For accessing the WEB interface, you can go to:
 ```shell
 https://9dhajsauof.execute-api.ca-central-1.amazonaws.com/swagger-ui.html
 ```